Isrothy/neominimap.nvim/README.md

 - Multiple windows are open for same file
 - Switching between buffers within a window

+### TreeSitter integration

+First, the plugin retrieves all Treesitter nodes in the buffer.

+For each codepoint in the minimap, the plugin calculates which highlight occurs most frequently and displays it.
+If multiple highlights occur the same number of times, all of them are displayed.

+Note that the plugin considers which highlights are *applied*, rather than which highlights are *shown*.
+Specifically, when many highlights are applied to a codepoint, it is possible that only some of them are visible.
+However, all applied highlights are considered in the calculation.
+As a result, unshown highlights may be displayed in the minimap, leading to potential inconsistencies between the highlights in the minimap and those in the buffer.

 ## Tips

 ### Disable minimap for large file